albertosantagostino/ITAQA-air-quality-aggregator/CONTRIBUTING.md

 The formatter used in the project is [**YAPF** (*Yet Another Python Formatter*)](https://github.com/google/yapf).
 It can be installed easily via pip: `pip install yafp`

-To format all the files in the project, run `yapf *.py -r -i` from the root of the project
+To format all the files in the project, run `yapf -ir .` from the root of the project

 #### Branch names